Chinatown exploring the vibrant heart of London

 Established in 1994, Everwell is one of the most celebrated Chinese herbalist clinics in the UK, and has treated more than one million patients to date.

-Their wide variety of alternative treatments include acupuncture, acupressure, Chinese herbs, cupping therapy, reflexology, ear candling and moxibustion – a practice which uses a medicinal stick of herbs aimed at enhancing circulation and improve the flow of Qi, the body’s energetic life force.
+Their wide variety of alternative treatments include acupuncture, acupressure, Chinese herbs, cupping therapy, reflexology, ear candling and moxibustion – a practice that uses a medicinal stick of herbs aimed at enhancing circulation and improve the flow of Qi, the body’s energetic life force.

 The House of Spells